2017 Astronaut Hall of Fame InductionMay 19, 2017 - May 19, 2017 Space Shuttle Atlantis®

 Join us Friday, May 19, as the U.S. Astronaut Hall of Fame welcomes astronaut inductees Michael Foale and Ellen Ochoa to its ranks as the class of 2017.
 Dr. Foale and Dr. Ochoa will be inducted into the Astronaut Hall of Fame at 1 pm during a ceremony on the ground floor of Space Shuttle Atlantis® which includes career highlights of the astronaut candidates and guest speakers.
 They are joining the elite group of well-known space explorers such as the Mercury Seven, Neil Armstrong and Sally Ride.

-Induction events are open to the public.
-This event is included in daily admission to the visitor complex.
+Induction events are open to the public and included in daily admission to the visitor complex.
 Highlights include:

-- May 20 astronaut autograph signings 11 am and 1 pm at Space Shuttle Atlantis®
+- May 20 astronaut autograph signings at Space Shuttle Atlantis 1 pm with Michael Foale and Brian Duffy

 - Souvenir poster